stavroskasidis/BlazorContextMenu/README.md

 }
 ```
 #### Explicit customization
 All components expose a `CssClass` parameter that you can use to add css classes.
-These take precedence over any template classes .
+These take precedence over any template configuration.

 ```xml
 <ContextMenu Id="myMenu" CssClass="my-menu">